Table of Contents

 The aim of the batsman is to strike the ball into the field, away from the fielders, and to score runs.
 A ball that is struck outside of the field and beyond the boundary markers will be declared as a four or a six depending on whether or not it has bounced.

 It is the job of the fielding side’s captain to place his or her team in strategic positions around the field.
-The wicket keeper will be placed directly behind the stumps at the striking batting end so that leaves nine fielding positions to be occupied.
+The wicket keeper will be placed directly behind the stumps at the striker’s batting end so that leaves nine fielding positions to be occupied.

 In test match and first class cricket, it’s common to have slip fielders and a gully who stand in an arc around the wicket keeper.
 In limited overs matches, slips are less common and the fielders are placed deeper into the field.